-(b) Others
+(c) Others

-- (i) None of the Directors, Supervisors, or any past Directors of any members of our Group has been paid any sum of money for the years ended December 31, 2012, 2013 and 2014 and the six months ended June 30, 2015 (i) as an inducement to join or upon joining our Company or (ii) for loss of office as a director of any member of our Group or of any other office in connection with the management of the affairs of any member of our Group. - (ii) There has been no arrangement under which a Director or Supervisor has waived or agreed to waive any remuneration or benefits in kind for the years ended December 31, 2012, 2013 and 2014 and the six months ended June 30, 2015 other than Ms. Gu Lidan, one of our non-executive Directors, who waived the remuneration of RMB42,500 and Mr. Cai Guolin, a former director of our Company, who waived the remuneration of RMB57,500 during the same period.

-(iii) None of the Directors or Supervisor has been or is interested in the promotion of, or in the property proposed to be acquired by, our Company, and no sum has been paid or agreed to be paid to any of them in cash or shares or otherwise by any person either to induce him to become, or to qualify him as, a Director or a Supervisor, or otherwise for services rendered by him in connection with the promotion or formation of our Company.
+- (i) Save as disclosed above, none of our Directors or Supervisors has entered into any service contract with any member of our Group (excluding contracts expiring or determinable by the employer within one year without payment of compensation other than statutory compensation). - (ii) None of the Directors, Supervisors, or any past Directors of any members of our Group has been paid any sum of money for the years ended December 31, 2012, 2013 and 2014 and the six months ended June 30, 2015 (i) as an inducement to join or upon joining our Company or (ii) for loss of office as a director of any member of our Group or of any other office in connection with the management of the affairs of any member of our Group. - (iii) There has been no arrangement under which a Director or Supervisor has waived or agreed to waive any remuneration or benefits in kind for the years ended December 31, 2012, 2013 and 2014 and the six months ended June 30, 2015 other than Ms. Gu Lidan, one of our non-executive Directors, who waived the remuneration of RMB42,500 and Mr. Cai Guolin, a former director of our Company, who waived the remuneration of RMB57,500 during the same period. - (iv) None of the Directors or Supervisor has been or is interested in the promotion of, or in the property proposed to be acquired by, our Company, and no sum has been paid or agreed to be paid to any of them in cash or shares or otherwise by any person either to induce him to become, or to qualify him as, a Director, or otherwise for services rendered by him in connection with the promotion or formation of our Company.

-3. Agency Fees or Commissions Received
+3. Fees or Commissions Received

-Save as disclosed in this prospectus, none of the Directors, Supervisors or any of the persons whose names are listed under "Other Information - Consents of Experts" in this Appendix had received any commissions, discounts, agency fee, brokerages or other special terms in connection with the issue or sale of any capital of any member of our Group within the two years immediately preceding the date of this prospectus.
+Save as disclosed in this document, none of the Directors, Supervisors or any of the persons whose names are listed under "Other Information - Consents of Experts" in this Appendix had received any commissions, discounts, agency fee, brokerages or other special terms in connection with the issue or sale of any capital of any member of our Group within the two years immediately preceding the date of this document.